 - Remember that there are many support services available to you as a student at Cascadia.
-Visit faculty office hours, attend Supplemental Instruction (SI) sessions and student success workshops when available, form study groups with your friends, and visit the Learning Center.
+Visit faculty office hours, attend student success workshops when available, form study groups with your friends, and visit the Bock Learning Center.
 Take advantage of all of your resources!

 Appointment and Waitlist Policy

 Students are strongly encouraged to schedule an appointment with a writing tutor to guarantee tutor availability.
-Appointments are for 45 minute blocks of time and can be scheduled in the Learning Center or over the phone by calling (425)352-8243.
+Appointments are for 45 minute blocks of time and can be scheduled through our Canvas page.
 Students are allowed to schedule one appointment each day.
 If a student is more than 10 minutes late for their appointment, they will be considered a 'no-show.'

 Students may also drop-in to receive help from a writing tutor.
 If the writing tutors are working with other students, the drop-in student will go onto a waitlist.
 Students with appointments take priority over drop-in students.
 Please note that during peak times the wait time can be significant for drop-in students.